specialunderwear/crea-meta/README.rst

 crea-meta command output::

-    # show that this class is of the original type used to store the passwords
+    # show that this class is of the original type used to store the passwords object
     <class 'creameta.demo.json.passwords'>

     # HUH??